-Camp Creepy has two haunts this year:
+Camp Creepy has three haunts this year:

 Haunted Hollow offers extra chills at Redwing

-After they’ve visited all of the activities at Camp Creepy, girls in grades 8-12 are invited to cross the spooky bridge into Haunted Hollow to hike a haunted trail or visit our ghostly carnival, complete with scary fun-house maze and ghoulish games.
+After they’ve visited all of the activities at Camp Creepy at Redwing, girls in grades 8-12 are invited to cross the spooky bridge into Haunted Hollow to hike a haunted trail or visit our ghostly carnival, complete with scary fun-house maze and ghoulish games.
 Experts will be on-hand to talk about ghost hunting and ghost hunting equipment.
 Please note: Haunted Hollow is not appropriate for kids under the age of 13 or those who scare easily.